 Indoor gardening is my beloved hobby.
 I love helping friends and colleagues who appreciate plants, but are convinced they have a black thumb.
 Here’s the deal – we can all have a green thumb, it just takes practice and understanding!

-Here’s some great advice, in a quick and dirty cheat sheet, that has helped us keep our plants alive.
+Here’s a quick and dirty cheat sheet on how to keep plants alive!

 All plants require light to photosynthesise food for themselves.
 Think of fertiliser only as a dietary supplement.

 - A high light requirement cactus or succulent* should be basking in the sun, contrary to how they are commonly kept on desks/windows lacking sufficient light exposure.

 - A low light requirement snake plant/sansevieria or devil’s ivy/pothos is more suited for darker corners.